Romanza for Violin and Chamber Orchestra

 PROGRAM NOTES

-The work, essentially about melody and memory, begins with an introduction that builds to a lyrical theme, followed by a second, simpler theme featuring double stops in sixths.
-Syncopated material is introduced and the themes are developed, giving way to a section of driving rhythms that incorporates fragments of romantic musical gestures juxtaposed with edgy harmonies.
-There are two cadenzas that frame a central portion of the work in which the solo violin plays a duet with the bass and is later joined by the oboe and piano, a musical reminiscence of the photograph of Florence playing with her husband (bass) and two sons (oboe and piano).
-Following the second cadenza is a recapitulation of the main thematic material in variation.
-The piece ends with a long coda in which earlier material and fragments from the past dreamily emerge and dissolve into a veiled tableau of memory.
+The work is essentially about melody and memory.
+It begins with an introduction that builds to a lyrical theme, followed by a second, simpler theme featuring double stops in sixths.
+Syncopated material is introduced and the themes are developed, giving way to a section of propulsive rhythms and fragments of romantic musical gestures.
+Two cadenzas frame the central portion of the work; the solo violin plays a duet with the bass and is later joined by the oboe and piano, a musical reminiscence of the photograph of Florence performing with her husband (bass) and two sons (oboe and piano).
+Following the second cadenza is a recapitulation of the main themes in variation.
+A long coda ensues wherein previous material and thematic references from the past emerge and dissolve into a veiled tableau.

-I am grateful to Gloria Justen, who premiered the work so beautifully, to The Virginia Center for the Creative Arts where the work was sketched, The Kimmel Harding Nelson Center for the Arts where the violin/piano reduction was created and Yaddo, where the orchestration was completed.
+I am grateful to James Freeman for the honor of writing this work, to violinist Gloria Justen for her beautiful playing, the Virginia Center for the Creative Arts where the work was sketched, The Kimmel Harding Nelson Center for the Arts where the violin/piano reduction was created and Yaddo where the orchestration was completed.